GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/expressions-reference.md

 ## 3D Box (from extension 3D)

-A 3D box.
+A box with images for each face

 _No expressions for this object._

 ## 3D Model (from extension 3D)

-A 3D model.
+An animated 3D model.

 _No expressions for this object._